 Common Questions

 Will the Premier replace the Normatec 3 in the lineup?
-Eventually, probably.
-Hyperice hasnt killed the 3 yet but the Premier is clearly the direction theyre going.

 Get the Premier if youre buying new and using them at home.
 Get the 3 if you find a great deal used.
 Skip the Pro unless youre running a clinic.
 The Premier is the right pick for 90% of people considering Normatec right now.
+Read the full Normatec Premier review for the long version.